MarsBased/handbook/guides/development/activerecord-guide.md

 # ActiveRecord guide

 ## Retrieving single records
-There are three ways to retrieve a single record matching a certain criteria.
+There are three ways to retrieve a single record matching certain criteria.
 The method to use depends on whether we want it to raise an exception if not found or if we want to find by the primary key or other attributes.

 ### Retrieve by primary key
 Retrieving a record by primary key is the most common scenario.
 We generally do that in controller methods and background jobs.